 This is the Future of Investing

 The world of investing is about to change at a fundamental level.
 Welcome to a Web Page that describes why this change is needed and what it looks like.
 For far too long we have been investing using methods from 1952 when Modern Portfolio Theory (MPT) was introduced.
 While equity markets have evolved significantly since then, MPT methods have barely changed at all and they can't cope with modern volatile markets.
-We, at the National Association of Online Investors (NAOI) saw that clearly in 2008 when markets crashed and the MPT portfolios we were teaching our students to created crashed with them.
+We, at the National Association of Online Investors (NAOI), saw this clearly in 2008 when markets crashed and the MPT portfolios we were teaching our students to created crashed with them.

-At that point we stopped our education classes and began a research effort aimed at finding and developing an alternative to MPT, one designed specifically to thrive in today’s markets.
-We met our goal in 2017 with the discovery of Dynamic Investment Theory (DIT) and an innovative investment type it creates called NAOI Dynamic Investments that DIT creates.
-You will learn how they work on this page and how the world of investing is about to change at a fundamental level.
+At that point we stopped all education classes and began a research effort aimed at finding and developing an alternative to MPT, one designed specifically to thrive in today’s markets.
+We met our goal in 2017 with the release of Dynamic Investment Theory (DIT) and an innovative investment type it creates called NAOI Dynamic Investments.
+You will learn how they work on this page and how the world of investing is about to change for the better as a result.

 It takes just a few minutes to read the information presented here, but it will be time well spent.
 You are about to get just a glimpse of the future of investing and learn how to prepare for it now.

 The NAOI Study that Changes Everything